Abby Dunford: Early career

 In December 2017, while Dunford was 11 years old and swimming for Tiger Aquatics, she would break the 11–12 girls Louisiana state record, which had stood for 41 years, for the 500m freestyle by more than a second with a time of 5:06.24.
 She would go on to say "I was really shocked.
 I really wanted the record.
 It was great.
 I was so happy."

 2021

 In 2021, Dunford aimed to compete for Canada at the 2020 Summer Olympics in the women's 1,500m freestyle, but came up short of the Olympics qualifying time, finishing six seconds behind.
 According to Dunford, COVID-19 protocols during the pandemic affected her training when she returned to Canada.

 2022: World Aquatics Championships

-At the Canadian Swimming Trials 2022, the Canadian qualifying event for 2022 World Aquatics Championships, she would win the gold metal in the event, earning a time of 16:20.26, knocking her personal best time by 18 seconds.
+At the Canadian Swimming Trials 2022, the Canadian qualifying event for 2022 World Aquatics Championships, she would win the gold medal in the event, earning a time of 16:20.26, knocking her personal best time by 18 seconds.